Summit Primary Care

 Family Medicine located in Denver, CO, Colorado Springs, CO, Pueblo, CO & La Junta, CO

 The blinding agony of a migraine headache can leave you unable to work or do much more than lying quietly, waiting for the pain to ease.
-If you have migraines, Summit Primary Care offers expert care at their offices in Denver, Colorado Springs, and Pueblo, Colorado.
+If you have migraines, Summit Primary Care offers expert care at their offices in Denver, Colorado Springs, La Junta, and Pueblo, Colorado.
 The experienced team helps you identify triggers for your migraines and provides a range of treatments to reduce the intensity and number of attacks.
 Find out more by calling Summit Primary Care or booking an appointment online today.

 Migraines are excruciating headaches that can persist for several days.
 They typically cause intense, throbbing pain in one area of your head and frequently result in nausea and vomiting.